rmarx/holblocking-blogpost/README.md

 This all is a fundamental limitation of the way the HTTP/1.1 protocol was designed.
 It means that, if you have a single HTTP/1.1 connection, resource responses always have to be delivered **in-full** before you can switch to sending a new resource.
 This can lead to severe HOL blocking issues if earlier resources are slow to create (for example a dynamically generated `index.html` that is filled from database queries) or, as above, if earlier resources are simply quite large.

 This is why browsers [started opening multiple parallel TCP connections][parallelConnections] (typically 6 nowadays) for each page load over HTTP/1.1.
 That way, requests could be distributed across those individual connections and there is no more HOL blocking.
 That is, unless you have more than 6 resources per page...
-That's where the practice of "sharding" your resources over multiple domains and Content Delivery Networks (CDNs) comes from: as each domain gets 6 connections, browsers will open up to 30-ish TCP connections for each page load.
+That's where the practice of "sharding" your resources over multiple domains and Content Delivery Networks (CDNs) comes from: as each sharded domain gets 6 connections, browsers will open up to 30-ish TCP connections in total for each page load.
 This works, but has considerable overhead: setting up a new TCP connection can be expensive (for example in terms of state and memory at the server) and takes some time (especially for an HTTPS connection).

 [parallelConnections]: http://www.stevesouders.com/blog/2008/03/20/roundup-on-parallel-connections/